Skip to content

 Storyboarding and Pre-Production: With the strategy documented, Deksia developed storyboards and planned the shoot around the story that needed to be told.
 Subject selection, shot sequencing, location choices, and compositional decisions were all determined in advance.
 The Owens family had to be central, the work had to be visible, and the 70-year legacy had to feel earned rather than stated.

 Production: Deksia managed every aspect of the shoot.
-Images of Bob, Kurt, and Jeremy together became the centerpiece, putting the company's history and its future in the same frame and giving 3 Generations a visual identity no competitor could replicate.
+Images of Kurt and Jeremy together became the centerpiece, putting the company's history and its future in the same frame and giving 3 Generations a visual identity no competitor could replicate.
 These were not posed portraits.
 They were documentation of something that actually exists and has existed for seven decades.

 Post-Production: Every asset was edited, refined, and delivered in formats ready for immediate use across digital, print, and social channels, built to serve 12 months of marketing without requiring another minute in front of a camera.